Plan-V-Studio/DocumentData/README.md

 First, you need to add this library to your project by using [Swift Package Manager](https://github.com/apple/swift-package-manager).
 Open your Xcode, go to File > Add Package Dependencies...
 Then, copy https://github.com/Plan-V-Studio/DocumentData to the search bar, choose the first library and configure your updating method.

-If you are using Swift Package, add the code below to your dependencies in `Pacakage.swift` file.
+If you are using Swift Package, add the code below to your dependencies in `Package.swift` file.

 ```swift
 .package(url: "https://github.com/Plan-V-Studio", branch: "main")